Dabangg 3: Preity Zinta Teams Up With Salman Khan For A Special 'Police' Surprise

 Amidst all this, Preity Zinta dropped a big surprise on her Instagram page which hinted that the actress will be making a cameo in this Salman Khan starrer.
 The actress posted a series of pictures with Salman in his Chulbul Pandey avatar and left the fans guessing with her captions.

 The dimpled lady posted a picture where she is seen dressed as a police officer and posing with 'Chulbul Panday' Salman Khan.
-She captioned the picture as, "Happy Halloween everyone 😘 @beingsalmankhan #chulbulpandey #halloween #fun #madness #ting."
+She captioned the picture, "Happy Halloween everyone 😘 @beingsalmankhan #chulbulpandey #halloween #fun #madness #ting."

 Another picture has her shades hung at the back of her collar, similar to Chulbul's signature Dabangg style.
 "This Halloween I met someone special in U.P🤩 बोलो कौन ?
 Socho aur bolo?#HappyHalloween #police #surprise #dabangg3 #ting," wrote Preity.

 In yet another click, the 'Veer Zara' actress goes all pouty for the frame.
-Preity captioned it as, "Anything can happen on Halloween 😘 Here's to having some fun 😂😂😂 and being a little crazy !
+Preity captioned it, "Anything can happen on Halloween 😘 Here's to having some fun 😂😂😂 and being a little crazy !
 Perks of showing up on the #Dabangg3 shoot 🤪 #chubulpandey #Happyhalloween #Fun #ting @beingsalmankhan."

-Well, we must say it would quite interesting to watch these two share screen space after a long gap.
+Well, we must say it would be quite interesting to watch these two share screen space after a long gap.
 Preity and Salman worked together in films like 'Har Dil Jo Pyaar Karega', 'Chori Chori Chupke', 'Jaan-E-Mann' among others.

-Coming back to 'Dabangg 3', the film has Kannada superstar Kicheep Sudeep playing the main antagonist.
-The Salman Khan movie also stars Sonakshi Sinha and marks the Bollywood debut of Mahesh Manjrekar's daughter Saiee.
+Coming back to 'Dabangg 3', the film has Kannada superstar Kicha Sudeep playing the main antagonist.
+The Salman Khan movie also stars Sonakshi Sinha and marks the Bollywood debut of Mahesh Manjrekar's daughter, Saiee Manjrekar.
 'Dabangg 3' is slated to release on December 20, 2019.